jhpark0012/Sleep-Classification/README.md

 * sleep_df.pkl : Data from all subjects after preprocessing
 * Modeling.ipynb : Sleep classification modeling and results file by subject

+## Method

+The preprocessing was proceeded in the order of subject selection, motion preprocessing, heart rate preprocessing, and feature engineering.

+Subjects selected subjects who met all three of the preceding conditions and selected a total of 16 subjects.
+ - Subjects with a sleep time of 7.5 hours or more
+ - Subjects who appear in all five stages of sleep
+ - Subjects with no abnormalities in labelling

+In motion data, a 0.5 Hz high pass filter was applied to remove the gravity component.

+In heart rate, data interpolation was used every second.
+After that, DOG filter was applied.
+Finally, normalization was performed by dividing the data by the 90th percentile of the absolute value of the difference between the average heart rate.

+Finally, after extracting features that were effective in classifying sleep stages in previous studies, we selected features that were meaningful to individuals based on feature importance while increasing the number.

 ## Result
 As a result of the 2-class classification, it showed a high f1 score overall, indicating that it was successfully modeled.